hardik7p/myScheduler/README.md

  - throughput
  - avg ready wait time (wait time in ready state)
  - avg turn around time

+Graphs are normalized to fit in small place.
 Also one can compare the effect of I/O calls in a process against various algorithms.